 Skipping a Generation Can Be Costly

-When you gift over $1 million to grandchildren (effectively "skipping" a generation), the IRS slaps a double tax on you.
-In fact, the IRS treats such a gift as "two gifts in one" and slaps a 46% tax on the gift twice.
-When such a gift is hit once with a 46% tax... and then again with another 46% tax, the gift is effectively reduced by 72%!
-That means $1 million of your hard-earned wealth immediately shrinks to just under $280,000 for your heirs, with the remainder going to Uncle Sam.
+When you gift over $5 million to grandchildren (effectively "skipping" a generation), the IRS slaps a double tax on you.
+In fact, the IRS treats such a gift as "two gifts in one" and slaps a 35% tax on the gift twice.
+When such a gift is hit once with a 35% tax... and then again with another 35% tax, the gift is effectively reduced by nearly 60%!
+That means $5 million of your hard-earned wealth immediately shrinks to just under $2,112,500 for your heirs, with the remainder going to Uncle Sam.
+And if you live in a state that imposes its own inheritance taxes, that amount could be even smaller.

 Uncle Sam Gives You Some Credit